zrythm/zrythm/doc/user/tracks/track-visibility.rst

 .. image:: /_static/img/track-visibility.png
    :align: center

-Tracks can also be quickly hidden by right-clicking and selecting `Hide`.
+Tracks can also be quickly hidden with :menuselection:`Right click --> Hide`.